oronce/login_demo/README.md

 # login_demo
 ## This is simple login/signup java desktop application using Swing API and hibernate
-- project was build with maven so if you want to build fast and download all dependencies just download maven
+- project was build with maven so if you want to build fast and download all dependencies easly just download maven
+- and excute the command `mvn dependency:resolve`